-Like the internet, a user does not need to know the layers of technology that make up a complex system like Bitcoin before being able to successfully navigate it.
+As with the internet, a user does not need to know the layers of technology that make up a complex system like Bitcoin before being able to successfully navigate it.
 Sending and receiving Bitcoin is made easy and reliable by wallet software and block explorers.

 Creating a Wallet and Generating Bitcoin Addresses

 Wallets are software applications that allow you send, receive, and manage bitcoin.
 Wallets allow the user to generate Bitcoin addresses.
-An address is encoded in either an alphanumeric string or a QR code and is generated by your wallet.
+An address is encoded in either an alphanumeric string or a QR code.
 Typically a wallet will generate a new address with each new transaction you create.
 This makes it more difficult for someone to track your payment history on the blockchain.

 How to Receive Bitcoin

-To receive bitcoin, you simply need to provide a bitcoin address to the sender.
+To receive bitcoin, you simply need to provide a Bitcoin address to the sender.
 Your wallet can generate these addresses as needed, and you can share this address with the sender via any method of communication.
-Once the sender has your address, they are responsible for creating the transaction using their own wallet software.
+Once the sender has your address, they are responsible for creating and sending the transaction using their own wallet software.

 How to Send Bitcoin